Bond dimension witnesses and the structure of homogeneous matrix product states: Matrix product states and the theory of matrix algebras

 \be \ket{\psi(\omega,A,n)}=\sum_{i_1,...,i_n=1}^{d}\tr(\omega A_{i_1}A_{i_2}...A_{i_n})\ket{i_1,...,i_n}, \ee

 where $\omega,A_1,...,A_{d}$ are $D\times D$ matrices.
-To be precise, in general MPS the matrices $\{A_i\}_{i=1}^{d}$ are taken to be site-dependent \cite{mps}.
-In the following, though, whenever we refer to MPS, we will have in mind eq. (\ref{MPS}).
+Note that in general Matrix Product States (MPS) the matrices $\{A_i\}_{i=1}^{d}$ are taken to be site-dependent \cite{mps}.
 The matrix $\omega$ is a boundary condition, while the parameter $D$ is known as the \emph{bond dimension} of the state.
 In order to distinguish it from $d$, the latter is also called the \emph{physical dimension}.

 It can be proven that, for $D$ high enough, all states can be expressed as in eq. (\ref{MPS}).
 However, we will be interested in systems where the value of $D$ does not grow much with the system size $n$.
-Note that an MPS of whatever size can be described with $O(dD^2)$ complex parameters.
+Note that a hMPS of whatever size can be described with $O(dD^2)$ complex parameters.
 Hence, as long as $D$ is not very big, it pays to use this approximation.
 Finally, notice that, taking $\omega=\id_D$, the state becomes invariant with respect to the permutation $1\to 2\to...\to n\to 1$.
-Such states are called \emph{finite translational invariant MPS}.
+Such states are called \emph{uniform translation invariant (TI) MPS}.

-For low values of $D$, computing expectation values of product operators in an MPS can be carried out in an efficient way.
-Thus MPS are regularly used to approximate the ground state of $k$-local Hamiltonians of one-dimensional systems, i.e., Hamiltonians of the form:
+For low values of $D$, computing expectation values of product operators in a hMPS can be carried out in an efficient way.
+Thus hMPS (in particular, uniform TI MPS) are regularly used to approximate the ground state of $k$-local Hamiltonians of one-dimensional systems, i.e., Hamiltonians of the form:

 \be H=\sum_{j=1}^n h_{j}, \ee